nymtech/nym/documentation/operators/src/nodes/maintenance.md

 username        soft nofile 4096
 ```

-Then reboot your server and restart your mixnode.
+Then reboot your server and restart your mix node.

 ## Virtual IPs and hosting via Google & AWS
 For true internet decentralization we encourage operators to use diverse VPS providers instead of the largest companies offering such services.
 If for some reasons you have already running AWS or Google and want to setup a `<NODE>` there, please read the following.